Do It All Yourself

 3. A workshop manual

 There is presently no home funeral care manual dedicated to people in the UK.
-The only resource published here is the Natural Death Handbook which, though helpful, is not comprehensive.
+The best resource published here is the latest edition of the Natural Death Handbook.

 From the USA, where the home funeral movement is thriving, you can obtain three excellent resources, all of which have informed the Good Funeral Guide.
 All are detailed and downloadable from the internet.
 The first two contain accounts of home funerals which will also be informative and, perhaps, also inspiring.
 If what you have read so far has not deterred you, go to:

-If you’d like to see what a home funeral looks like go to:
+If you’d like to see what a home funeral looks like, here are some photos.

 4. Phone a friend